-This meditation can be doen as a formal or informal practice.
+This meditation can be done as a formal or informal practice.

 Personally, I prefer the informal one where you take a walk and start noticing all the sounds, smells, and sights that surround you.

 Just bring your attention to all that is happening.
-As you continue to practice this exercises you might might discover that your surrounding somehow become more alive.
+As you continue to practice this exercises you might discover that your surroundings somehow become more alive.

 Colors tend to be more bright and landscapes more impressive. but, don’t take my word for it, just try it.

 This is the foundational concentration practice used in MBSR.

 It consists of starting to notice the in-breath and the out-breath.
 And then to continue following the rhythmic movement of the breathing.

 Inevitably, your attention will wander to some topic that you find more interesting.